CumulusNetworks/docs/content/guides/nsxt.md

 ### BGP Peerings and Route Advertisement Verification

-To verify all BGP peerings established correctly, use the `net show bgp summary` command in NCLU, or `show ip bgp summary` in `vtysh`.
+To verify all BGP peerings established correctly, use the `net show bgp summary` command in NVUE, or `show ip bgp summary` in `vtysh`.

 The numbered BGP peering to the Edge Node should appear in BGP neighbor list.